 Personal Stories: Hope from NIDDK Clinical Research

 People participate in clinical research for many reasons: to help others, to have the opportunity to try a new treatment or prevention strategy, to have the additional care provided by research staff, and to advance scientific progress.
 Many people also raise awareness of the value of clinical research and promote it in other ways.
 Clinical research is improving people’s lives today and offers hope for the future.
-Learn more about clinical trial basics and how to find a clinical trial.
+Learn more about clinical trial basics, the importance of participating in clinical trials, and how to find a clinical trial.

 View personal stories below, organized by condition: